Preparing final report

 Final report to Government and release

-The final inquiry report is to be handed to the Australian Government in early 2023.
+The final inquiry report is to be handed to the Australian Government in February 2023.

 The release of the final report by the Government is the final step in the process.